The Jungfrau Region and Hotel Edelweiss, a Swiss Adventure

 Grindelwald Valey From Mannlichen Favorite: Bread, Salad: Salat Mexicaine, Bread, Soup: Gansesuppe (Goose Soup), Bread, Main Course: Buntbarschfilet – Kapernsauce – Krauterpruee (Tilapia filet prepared in a caper herb puree sauce), Dessert: Pana Cotta.

 This meal was a gourmands’ delight, it was the best fish I have ever tasted and the Pana Cotta was over the top.
 I bow to the chef.

 Here is the kicker: each night the price tag for the entire meal including non-alcoholic drinks is 25 euros for guests of the hotel.

 When You Go:

 An important word of caution: when traveling the mountains of Switzerland always be equipped with sturdy shoes, layers of clothing and sun protection in the form of glasses and sunscreen.

 Take as many types of transportation as you can, all are interesting and very efficient.
 You can get different types of passes when you arrive.
 The Swiss trains are not overly busy and if you like to prepare in advance check out Swiss Travel System.
 However, you may find it difficult to determine in advance what pass you need for your adventure.
 The agents at the local stations are very courteous, patient, and helpful in this regard.
-Take a good camera and plenty of expectation for a trip of a lifetime.
+Take a good camera and plenty of expectations for a trip of a lifetime.

-Ron Ellege is a professional travel writer and photographer based in Phoenix, Arizona.
+Ron Elledge is a professional travel writer and photographer based in Phoenix, Arizona.
 His work has appeared in Travel Post Monthly, Explore River Cruises, the Examiner, and 2 Wheeled WanderLust.
 Read his travel blog Ron Ellege Exposed.